• Skip to primary navigation

 • 📖 Recipe

-• Potatoes - Use Yukon Gold Potatoes; trust me, just do this!
+• Potatoes: Use Yukon Gold Potatoes; trust me, do this!

-• Gruyere Cheese - You can sub in asiago or even mozzarella.
-If you want it more cheesy, I have also found white cheddar to be a good addition to these gluten-free scalloped potatoes.
+• Gruyere Cheese: You can sub in Asiago or even mozzarella.
+If you want it more cheesy, I have also found white cheddar an excellent addition to these gluten-free scalloped potatoes.

 Overhead view of the ingredients needed to make gluten-free au gratin potatoes.

-• Top with some gluten-free bread crumbs. - Go the traditional au gratin potato route and add some gluten-free bread crumbs to the top of these cheesy potatoes for some added texture.
+• Top with some gluten-free bread crumbs. - Go the traditional au gratin potato route and add some gluten-free bread crumbs to these cheesy potatoes for added texture.

 • Add meat. - You can add diced ham or leftover diced turkey to add some texture and protein.

-• Add vegetables. - Up the vegetables; adding some carrots or peas will add some visual interest and extra flavor.
+• Add vegetables. - Up the vegetables; adding carrots or peas will add visual interest and extra flavor.

 • You could even add both and make this an easy gluten-free casserole the whole family will eat up.